-EVACUATION AND LOCKDOWN DRILLS: Evacuation and lockdown drills will be conducted during school days in each school within the District with staff and students twelve (12) times annually (September - June).
+EVACUATION AND LOCKDOWN DRILLS: Evacuation and lockdown drills will be conducted during school days in each school within the District with staff and students fourteen (14) times annually with twelve (12) occurring September- June and two (2) occurring July - August .
 The first eight (8) drills are conducted prior to December 31st of each school year.
 Eight of all such drills shall be evacuation drills.
 Four of all such required drills shall be lockdown drills.
 The appropriate Fire Department may, upon mutual agreement with the District, participate in some or all of the drills and offer feedback regarding effective building evacuation in the event of a fire.
 The appropriate Police Department may, upon mutual agreement with the District, participate in some or all of the lockdowns drills and offer feedback regarding the effectiveness of these drills.
 Drills shall be conducted at different times of the school day with at least one of the eight required evacuation drills occurring during a mass gathering event such as lunch or assemblies.

-EARLY DISMISSAL DRILL14: The District will conduct an Early Dismissal drill annually wherein students are dismissed early from each school.
+EARLY DISMISSAL DRILL: The District will conduct an Early Dismissal drill annually wherein students are dismissed early from each school.
 Parents will be notified of these drills well in advance.
 Transportation Officials and District staff may also take place in conducting and evaluation of this drill.